 Domestic abuse (SECURE Act 2.0, Sec 314)

 Most of the information below applies to hardship withdrawal types other than domestic abuse.
 If you are applying for a hardship withdrawal based on domestic abuse, you are not required to provide supporting documentation or a description of your hardship circumstances.
 However, you must read and certify that you meet the IRS requirements for a hardship withdrawal based on domestic abuse.
-In addition, you have the option of receiving payment via Electronic Fund Transfer (EFT) or paper check mailed to your address.
-Please note that the total lifetime maximum amount that can be withdrawn for domestic-abuse hardship applications is $10,000. |
+Please note that the total lifetime maximum amount that can be withdrawn for domestic-abuse hardship applications is noted on the screen. |

 Before requesting a hardship withdrawal, you must maximize all other available non-TRS resources.
 Examples of non-TRS resources are: